My Quiet Kitchen

 • ½ teaspoon ground cinnamon

-• 1 cup raw almonds or other nuts - can reduce for lower-fat granola
+• 1 cup raw almonds or other nuts - use less for reduced-fat granola

 • ¼ cup raw pumpkin seeds or other